sanchez619/memory_gates/README.md

 *The images used are free-use images from the website "Pixabay."
 The various users allowed the usage as long as the image itself was not used for sale.
 *For various small programming details, the website "W3S-Schools" served as reference, especially regarding the style of frames as well as flexbox properties.
 *While the knowledge about Japanese language and culture stems mainly from my exchange year at Kanazawa University, general information about Torii Gates and the Inari can be found on Wikipedia.
-(Both webpages references external sources extensively, so it is as reliable as an open source can get.
+(Both webpages references external sources extensively, so it is as reliable as an open source can get.)
 *While the phrasing and explanation of the Mnemonic techniques were written by myself, Nelson Dellis' "Memory Superpowers!: An Adventurous Guide to Remembering What You Don't Want to Forget" and Joshua Foer's "Moonwalking with Einstein: The Art and Science of Remembering Everything" serve as basis for all content regarding memory strategies.

+## **Special Thanks to**

+* Richard Wells, my mentor who has had an open ear for all of my ideas and makes sure that I know exactly what I need to fix in my code.
+* Anthony Metivier, for inspiring me to delve deeper into Mnemonics and showing me that memory is a skill, not a talent.
+* all friends, family members and co-workers supporting me on my new career path.